 The decline in revenue was the most obvious in 2020 when all Ford’s segments reported double-digits negative growth rates, thanks largely to the coronavirus pandemic.

-In short, Ford has the worst revenue growth rates in 2020.
+In short, Ford saw the worst revenue growth rates in 2020.

-In summary, Ford has seen its revenue tumbling the most in all business segments and all regions since 2020.
+In summary, Ford has seen its revenue tumbling the most in all business segments and all regions in 2020.

 Has its stock price reacted to the contraction?
 Or the stock price has already reversed the decline in a contrarian bet.